ANRGUSC/CIRCE/README.md

 computations described in the form of a directed acyclic graph (DAG) on multiple geographically dispersed computers (compute nodes).

 The tool is run on a host node (also called scheduler node).
-The tool needs information about which nodes are available for computation, the description of the DAG along with code for the corresponding tasks, and based on measurements of compute costs for each task on each node and the communication cost of transferring data from one node to another, first uses a DAG-based scheduling algorithm (at present, we include a modified version of an implementation [2] of the well-known HEFT algorithm [1] with the tool) to determine at which node to place each task from the DAG.
-CIRCE then deploys the corresponding tasks to each node and executes each task, using input and output queues for each task for pipelined execution and taking care of the data transfer between different nodes.
+It needs the information about compute nodes are available (such as IP address, username and password), the description of the DAG along with code for the corresponding tasks.
+Based on measurements of computation costs for each task on each node and the communication cost of transferring output data from one node to another, it first uses a DAG-based static scheduling algorithm (at present, we include a modified version of an implementation [2] of the well-known HEFT algorithm [1] with the tool) to determine at which node to place each task from the DAG.
+CIRCE then deploys the each tasks on the corresponding node, using input and output queues for pipelined execution and taking care of the data transfer between different nodes.

 We use here Distributed Network Anomaly Detection application (DNAD) : https://github.com/ANRGUSC/DNAD

-List of nodes for the experiment, including the scheduler node, is kept in file nodes.txt (the user needs to fill the file with the appropriate IP addresses, usernames and passwords of their servers):
+List of nodes for the experiment, including the scheduler node, is kept in file nodes.txt (the user needs to fill the file with the appropriate IP addresses, usernames and passwords of their compute nodes):

 | scheduler | IP |username | pw |
 | ------ |----|--|-- |